Japanese Language Placement Test 2023-2024

 - Students who want to use Japanese to satisfy Weinberg’s and the School of Communication’s two-year foreign language requirement.

 The above apply to all students in all schools and programs, including graduate and professional schools.
 Transfer students are also required to take the Japanese placement exam before registering for Japanese courses.

 What will the Japanese placement test look like?

-Students who would like to use Japanese to fulfill their schools’ foreign language requirement may be required to take the oral test for proficiency validation after the written placement test.
+The Japanese placement test has four sections.
+The kanji, grammar, and reading comprehension sections are taken on a website, and the final short essay section is completed by hand.
+Some students, including those who would like to use Japanese to fulfill their school’s foreign language requirement, may be required to take an oral proficiency test for validation after the written placement test.
 If this is the case, Professor Sato will explain how to sign up for an exam slot after you finish the writing portion.

 How do I take the Japanese placement test?